anaskhraza/fuzzy-search-sanitizer-logrocket/README.md

 🚀 LogRocket Fuzzy Search Sanitizer
 This is a modified version of logrocket-fuzzy-search

-🚀 LogRocket Fuzzy Search Sanitizer This is a modified version of logrocket-fuzzy-search

 Build Status

 Optional LogRocket plugin to help sanitize data from network requests and responses.